lpereira/hardinfo/CONTRIBUTING.md

 # Coding guidelines

-Pleae coordinate effors in github pull and issues, but take in consideration that time of each coder/contributor are limited to review/see your issue or pull.
+Please coordinate effors in github pull and issues, but take in consideration that time of each coder/contributor are limited to review/see your issue or pull.

-All the colaboration work must be using https://github.com/lpereira/hardinfo issues and pull request.
-Please clone the repository with git and use branch, before make pull request.
+All the collaboration work must be using https://github.com/lpereira/hardinfo issues and pull request. so then clone the repository with git and use branches, before make pull request.

 ## Pull request